stevenalexander/stevenalexander.github.io/_posts/2017-04-27-session-data-is-the-devil-you-know.md

 ## Conclusion

-Don't abandon session out of fear or fashion, it's a simple and extremely common approach for managing state in a world that demands it.
+Don't abandon session out of fear or fashion, it's a simple and extremely common approach for managing state in a world that demands it, just don't shove everything in there...